-Section 263A uniform capitalization rules.- The uniform capitalization rules of section 263A require corporations to capitalize or include in inventory certain costs incurred in connection with:
+Section 263A uniform capitalization rules.
+The uniform capitalization rules of section 263A

+The uniform capitalization rules of section 263A require corporations to capitalize or include as inventory costs certain costs incurred in connection with:

-- The production of real and tangible personal property held in inventory or held for sale in the ordinary course of business. - Personal property (tangible and intangible) acquired for resale. - The production of property constructed or improved by a corporation for use in its trade or business or in an activity engaged in for profit.
+- The production of real and tangible personal property held in inventory or held for sale in the ordinary course of business. - Real property or personal property (tangible and intangible) acquired for resale. - The production of real property or tangible personal property by a corporation for use in its trade or business or in an activity engaged in for profit.